chhotelal2310/myfigama/README.md

 4.commnect to MongoDB .
 5.push frontend and baceknd code of github.
 6.then deploy this backend at render and frontend at vercel.
+7.Backend run using the nodemon index.js commond and frontend npm run dev commond.